Research Grants

 - Members of the AOM's Midwifery Research Work Group (MRWG)

-- External peer reviewers and midwife researchers with experience in peer review and expert knowledge in submissions' subject matter or methodology
+- External peer reviewers and midwife researchers with experience in peer review and expert knowledge in submissions' subject matter or methods

 Adjudication process